 Eating from the concession stand can be a costly endeavor – on your pocket and your health.
 Your plan for breakfast, lunch, and dinner on game day is essential if you don’t want to take those chances.
 Also, keep in mind, not every place will have a concession stand or food nearby.
 I always suggest that you bring at least some food of your own.Don't go hungry or go broke on the sideline!
-Sports Mom 101 shares all the nutrition facts you need.
+The Sports Mom 101 series gave me all the nutrition tips I needed for myself and my athlete this summer season.
 Click To Tweet

 Eating breakfast on game day is a must.
 No foods that are super heavy or greasy because they can make your athlete sluggish.
 If you don’t have much time in the morning on game day you can make a few grab & go breakfast items like the ones I suggest here.